Mexican Ponche

 • Core and chop the apples.
 Peel and seed the tamarind pods.
 Seed and cut in half the tecojotes in syrup and halve the guavas in syrup.

-• Pour water into a very large pot and place on stove over high heat.
+• Pour water into a very large stockpot and place on stove over high heat.
 Add the sugar and stir until dissolved.

-• Add the chopped fruit and rest of the ingredients and let simmer for 30-40 minutes until the apples are cooked.
+• Add the pieces of fruit and rest of the ingredients and let simmer for 30-40 minutes until the apples are cooked.
 Stir occasionally.

 • Please adjust the sugar.
 If you like it sweeter add more to taste.